Evans-mutuku/Evans-mutuku/README.md

 - 🔭 I’m currently working on Fullstack development (NextJs, NodeJs, and ReactJs)
-- 🌱 I’m currently learning: Advanced cloud computing.
+- 🌱 I’m currently learning: Advanced cloud computing and typescript.
 - 👯 I’m looking to collaborate on: NextJs Projects and Web 3.0 based projects.

 - 💬 Ask me about Code, food, Space crafts, and life.